-Protect your on-premises and virtual environments to reduce the chance of ransomware infection after a brute force attack.
+Protect your on-premises and virtual environments to reduce the chance of ransomware infection after a brute-force attack.
 To learn more about how to create on lockout policy, click here.

 9. Do employ content scanning and filtering on your mail servers.

 Content scanning your incoming email traffic is a critical first line of defense to your environment.
 Emails are the number one intrusion method for most malware/ransomware attacks through phishing emails.
-Have a strong filter in place will negate this.
+Having a strong filter in place will negate this.

 10. Do make sure that all systems and software are up-to-date with relevant patches.

 Keeping your systems Operating systems updated is another crucial step in protecting your environment.
 Security patches are implemented whenever new security definitions and vulnerabilities are found, so ensure you are keeping your infrastructure up to date.

 11. Do not provide personal information when answering an email, unsolicited phone call, text message, or instant message.